Waju Stronghoof

 Name: Waju Stronghoof

-Alias: Black Stampede, King Stampede, Black King Stampede, the Fallen King, Wild Stampede.
+Alias: Wild Stampede/the Fallen King (formerly Black Stampede, King Stampede, Black King Stampede).

 Height: 6' 10"